 Instructional Design

-Instructional Design is a field of study based in psychological research and theories ranging from how people learn to how to create learning that is accessible to all learners..
+Instructional Design is a field of study based on research and learning theories which aims to create, implement, and evaluate learning experiences, techniques, and modalities which are effective and accessible to a target audience.
 Instructional Designers work with the stakeholders in a learning or teaching endeavor to analyze what needs to be learned, how best to deliver that learning, and assess and evaluate if the learning was successful.
 Instructional Designers need to be aware of and comfortable with technologies that can be used in to increase learning efficacy.

 Piskurich, G. M. (2015).
 Rapid instructional design: Learning ID fast and right (3rd ed.).
 Wiley.